-One of the great myths of modern Australian politics — that punishing refugees and asylum seekers is good politics — has its origins in John Howard’s 2001 election victory, which many commentators attributed to his tough treatment of boat arrivals.
+One of the great myths of modern Australia — that punishing refugees and asylum seekers is good politics — has its origins in John Howard’s 2001 election victory, which many commentators attributed to his tough treatment of boat arrivals.
 Hostility towards “boat people” certainly existed before then, but the fact that Howard won that election against all odds (or so the myth goes) turbocharged the belief that this was a politically potent issue.

 What really happened in 2001?
 After a series of disastrous polling results early in the year, the Coalition clawed itself most of the way back into electoral contention, mainly by spending enormous amounts of money.
 Then the Tampa appeared on the horizon, with its load of rescued asylum seekers.
 Although the stand-off between the government and the ship’s captain generated enormous controversy, it barely caused a ripple in the two-party-preferred polls.
 It was only after the 11 September attacks in the United States that the Howard government won back majority support.

 Even then it was a close-run thing.
 With election day looming, a trend back to Labor began showing up in the polls.
 If the campaign had run for two more weeks, Kim Beazley could well have become prime minister, and a completely different legend would have been created.

 Tony Abbott swallowed the myth whole.
 In mid 2010, still learning the ropes as opposition leader, he promised to revive Howard’s Pacific Solution and reintroduce temporary protection visas.
 Before the announcement, the parties had been level-pegged on 50 per cent; over the following fortnight, six polls taken by four pollsters found that the Coalition’s two-party-preferred figure had slipped by an average of one percentage point — not enough to pin a trend on, but hardly a resounding endorsement of the new policy.
 In the following weeks, the Coalition lost more support.